NixOS/experimental-nix-installer/docs/quirks.md

 ## Quirks

-While Determinate Nix Installer tries to provide a comprehensive and unquirky experience, there are unfortunately some issues that may require manual intervention or operator choices.
+While the experimental Nix Installer tries to provide a comprehensive and unquirky experience, there are unfortunately some issues that may require manual intervention or operator choices.

 ### Using MacOS after removing Nix while nix-darwin was still installed, network requests fail